bbfrederick/rapidtide/docs/usage.rst

 	::

-		happyx - Hypersampling by Analytic Phase Projection - Yay!
+		happy - Hypersampling by Analytic Phase Projection - Yay!

-		usage:  happyx  fmrifile slicetimefile outputroot
+		usage:  happy  fmrifile slicetimefile outputroot

 		required arguments:
-		    fmrifile:                 nifti file containing BOLD fmri data
+		    fmrifile:                      - NIFTI file containing BOLD fmri data
-		    slicetimefile:            text file containing the offset time in seconds of each slice relative to the start of the TR, one value per line, OR the BIDS sidecar JSON file for the fmrifile (contains the SliceTiming field
+		    slicetimefile:                 - Text file containing the offset time in seconds of each slice relative to the start of the TR, one value per line, OR the BIDS sidecar JSON file for the fmrifile (contains the SliceTiming field
-		    outputroot:               base name for all output files
+		    outputroot:                    - Base name for all output files

 		optional arguments: